 The emission sources in the energy sector are subjected to the QA/QC procedures described in section 1.5.
-Three documentation reports have been published describing the methodologies used for road traffic (Bang et al. 1999), aviation (Finstad et al. 2002a) and navigation (Tornsjø 2001).
+Four documentation reports have been published describing the methodologies used for road traffic (Bang et al. 1999), aviation (Finstad et al. 2002a) and navigation (Tornsjø 2001) and (Flugsrud et al. 2010).